jvtm/wm3con/README.md

 ASCII map in map-world-01.txt is copyright:
  "Map 1998 Matthew Thomas.
 Freely usable as long as this line is included"

-Based on (semi)public Virus World Map 3 JSON feed.
+Based on (semi)public F-Secure Virus World Map 3 JSON feed.

 This small piece of software was originally done only for demonstrating how the data could be used.
-There are no guarantees whatsoever that the live stream stays accessible and or that the information is accurate in any way.
+There are no guarantees whatsoever that the live stream stays accessible nor that the information is accurate in any way.

 Usage